Riizade/Homebrew-Garbage/rules.md

 Rolling Dice
 =====
 This system is a variant of the d20 ruleset.
 That means that you will primarily interact with the game by rolling a 20-sided die.
-Each attribute and skill has a value associated with it.
-When you roll to attempt a task or make an attack, you will roll a 20-sided die (called a d20) and if your character has a relevant skill or attribute, you may add the numeric value of the skill or attribute to the result of the roll.
+Each skill has a bonus value associated with it.
+When you roll to attempt a task or make an attack, you will roll a 20-sided die (called a d20) and if your character has a relevant skill, you may add the numeric value of the skill to the result of the roll.

 Characters
 =====

 Skills
 -----
 Characters have any number of skills.
-Skills are more specific than stats, and add bonus dice when attempting an action related to the skill.
+Skills add a bonus value when attempting an action related to the skill.
 Skills are subject to GM approval, as they can't be too generic. *Doing Things* is not an appropriate skill, because it applies to too many potential tasks.

 An appropriate skill might be *Climbing*.
 Attempting to scale a cliff then would add the value of your climbing skill to any rolls made in an attempt to accomplish a task where *Climbing* would be useful.